 Constellation earned a Gold Award in our most recent semi-annual rating process with an overall rating of 4.47

-OH Energy Ratings's Gold Tier Providers are the best of the best in Ohio electric.
+OH Energy Ratings's Gold Tier Providers are the best of the best in Ohio gas.
 These are the best providers over the past year at providing customers and communities great service, stellar customer service, and top of the line resources, just to name a few things.
-When you select one of these providers, know you're choosing from among the best options in the Ohio electric market.
+When you select one of these providers, know you're choosing from among the best options in the Ohio gas market.

 Rating Overall